CRM - Customer Relationship Management

 While CRM investments – and impact – can be significant, success with the technology continues to be elusive.
 In fact, respected research organizations have consistently shown that CRM failure rates may be as high as 70%.

-What this research fails to share is the fact that when CRM fails to meet expectations, it’s often because those expectations are unrealistic.
+What this research fails to show is that when CRM fails to meet expectations, it’s often because those expectations are unrealistic.
 CRM systems typically fail to meet expectations for a number of reasons.
 As CRM success consultants who have worked together to help hundreds of organizations achieve success, the challenges our clients most frequently encounter include:

 - Lack of Strategy – Too many organizations rush to purchase technology without first having a sound strategy for success.
 The beauty of CRM systems is that they can do a thousand things.
 The problem is that they should probably only do two or three initially.
 Instead of trying to do too much, it’s important to focus on just a few areas where CRM can really make a difference for the unique needs of your organization.